milanfort/frontend-nanodegree-mobile-portfolio/results.md

 Externalize script in order to allow browser caching.
 Minify scripts to reduce download size.

-4. Optimize CSS - Minify CSS, add media attribute for print stylesheet, (Inlining did not improve performance)
+4. Optimize CSS - Minify CSS, add media attribute for print stylesheet

 5. Avoid the use of Google Web Fonts, replace with generic fonts

 6. Minify HTML

+7. Inline critical CSS